christophkesting/christophkesting.github.io/_teaching/mcmaster.md

 - Teaching Assistant for MATH-3IA3 - Introduction to Analysis - Winter 2024
 - Teaching Assistant for MATH-3IA3 - Introduction to Analysis - Fall 2024
 - Teaching Assistant for MATH-3IA3 - Introduction to Analysis - Winter 2025
+- Teaching Assistant for MATH-3IA3 - Introduction to Analysis - Fall 2025